becquerel-js/content-negotiator/README.md

 negotiator.prefers('text/plain'); // > false

 /**
+ * Alternately you can read the `.preferred` property to obtain the requester's
+ * most desired media type.
+It returns an instance of the `MediaType` class.
+ */
+negotiator.preferred; // > MediaType { type: 'text', subtype: 'html', parameters: { q: 1 }, specificity: 2 }

+/**
+ * Also, if you would prefer the textual representation of the preferred media
+ * type you can simpy call the `MediaType.prototype.toString()` method.
+ */
+negotiator.preferred; // > 'text/html'

+/**
  * The `.mediaRange` property contains a quality sorted array of the desired
  * media types.
  */